wur-bioinformatics/introduction-to-bioinformatics/week5.md

 genes differentially expressed.
 To solve this, *p*-values are generally *adjusted* for multiple testing, i.e.  made larger.
-2. If the variation (standard deviation *s* in {numref}`w5bf7`) is low enough, a small difference can become significant even if the actual expression difference is small.
+2. If the variation (standard deviation *s* in {numref}`w5bf7`) is low enough, a small difference can become significant even if the actual abundance difference is small.
 Therefore, in many experiments an additional requirement to select genes is that the fold change is large enough.
 Often, this is expressed as log2(fold change), where +1 means that a gene is 2x